Skip to Content

 For personal use, wood stoves are often the most practical choice, and the only truly viable one for off-grid applications.
 They provide lots of reliable heat without needing electricity, and create a cozy ambiance.
 However, if you plan to rent your dome commercially, teaching each guest how to operate a wood stove efficiently and safely might be cumbersome.
 It is difficult to keep a fire going throughout the night, especially in a smaller dome - so guests may wake up cold!
 In such cases, other heating options might be more suitable.

-For installation, purchase our Metal Chimney Flashing
+For installation, purchase our Metal Chimney Flashing.

 Propane or Natural Gas Heaters